-- 1. A cumulative grade point average of 2.75 in under graduate studies and a 3.0 in undergraduate literary studies - 2.
-Completion of 12 semester hours of foreign language in the undergraduate curriculum - 3.
-A score comparable to the current norm of their peers on the GRE\
+- 1. A cumulative grade-point average of 2.75 in general undergraduate studies and 3.0 in English studies - 2.
+Completion of 12 semester hours in foreign language(s) - 3.
+A GRE score that meets Graduate-School requirements

-Students whose application materials reflect fewer than 21 hours in English will be required to enroll in certain undergraduate courses to remove noted deficiencies.
-These applicants will be reconsidered for admission after the designated requirements are satisfied.
+Students with fewer than 21 undergraduate hours in English must enroll in specified undergraduate courses to remove noted deficiencies.
+Having remedied noted deficiencies, the student may reapply for admission to the program.